dragonfly/dragonfly/README.md

 &nbsp;

-For documentation, installation, and a getting started guide, please see our [readthedocs page](https://dragonfly-opt.readthedocs.io).
+For documentation, installation, and a getting started guide, see our [readthedocs page](https://dragonfly-opt.readthedocs.io).
 For more details, see our [paper](https://arxiv.org/abs/1903.06694).